changhsinlee/changhsinlee.github.io/_posts/2019-11-12-pyjanitor.md

 tags: [data-science, python, pandas]
 ---

-I want to share a Python package that makes your pandas code more maintainable.
+I want to share a Python package that makes your pandas code more readable.

 ## How do I like my pandas code